iqoll/weatherzen-app/README.md

 - **tsconfig.json:** TypeScript configuration.

 ## How to Use

 1. Open **'src/template.html'** and customize the HTML structure as needed.
 2. Explore and modify styles in **`src/styles`** for custom styling.
 3. Adapt the TypeScript code in **`src/index.ts`** for additional functionality.
 4. Run **`npm run build`** to create a production-ready build.

+## Features

+- **Webpack:** Bundling and Building.
+- **Typescript:** Typed superset of JavaScript.
+- **Tailwind CSS:** Utility-first CSS framework.
+- **dotenv-webpack:** Load environment variables.

+## Deployment

+Deploy your WeatherZen App to platforms like Netlify or Vercel by configuring environment variables in your deployment settings.

+## Author
+- Muhammad Haiqal
+Feel free to reach out if you have any questions or improvements for WeatherZen.
+Happy coding!